pyummm/mymove/docs/adr/0028-config-management.md

 ### github.com/jessevdk/go-flags

-**go-flags** enhances the functionality of the builtin `flag` package with support for many useful features.
+[go-flags](https://github.com/jessevdk/go-flags) enhances the functionality of the builtin `flag` package with support for many useful features.
 You define your config as a single struct using fields and [struct tags](https://medium.com/golangspec/tags-in-golang-3e5db0b8ef3e).
+Currently used by [truss-aws-tools](https://github.com/trussworks/truss-aws-tools).

 * Borderline, last updated on March 31, 2018.
 * Good, supports a variety of integer, float, string, and maps, including `[]*string{}`